jmonteiro21/video_game_scores/README.md

 mediocre, good, or great score.

 Some things might be in portuguese.
-I will for sure remember to change it to english *wink* *wink*
+I will for sure remember to change it to english *wink-wink*